Evolution Institute: Workshops

 Evolution Institute has organized conferences and workshops with groups such as University of Miami, University of Oslo, UnitedWay Suncoast, and Mondragon Corporation.

 The workshop with UnitedWay Suncoast involved national leaders on child development, early childhood care, and education policy, as well as researchers who advise the White House.
 Educators were presented with key findings from current research around language and learning, stages of development, and state policies conducive to early learning.
 Speakers included David F. Bjorklund, Michelle Shimberg, Steve Barnett, Representative Laura Hall, Dave Dickinson, and Roberta Golinkoff.

 The Evolution Institute has held several workshops to understand Norway’s continuously high quality of life from an evolutionary perspective, including one in 2015 organized in Oslo with Norwegian think tank Agenda.
 The EI President at the time, David Sloan Wilson, was offered the Arne Naess Chair in Global Justice and the Environment at the University of Oslo and helped organize an advanced PhD course, ‘The Cultural Welfare of Nations.’
-There has been ongoing collaborations with Norwegian scholars such as Nina Witoszek and Dag Hessen.
+There have been ongoing collaborations with Norwegian scholars such as Nina Witoszek and Dag Hessen.

 In 2019 Evolution Institute jointly organized a summit with Mondragon Corporation at their headquarters in Spain.
 As a result, LKS, the management consultancy division of Mondragon, conducted an in-depth assessment of East Pasco, Florida’s potential to develop cooperative enterprises in which economic sectors and activities were identified based on growth potential and contribution to equitable economic systems.
-A follow up online workshop was held in 2020.
+A follow-up online workshop was held in 2020.